steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 This section introduces the general steps for `Triton <https://openai.com/index/triton/>`_ kernel optimization.
 Broadly, Triton kernel optimization is similar to HIP and CUDA kernel optimization.

+.. _fine-tuning-llms-triton-hardware-resource-utilization:

 Hardware resource utilization
 =============================

 Each accelerator or GPU has multiple Compute Units (CUs) and various CUs do computation in parallel.
 So, how many CUs can a compute kernel can allocate its task to?
 For AMD MI300X, the grid should have at least 1024 thread blocks or workgroups (WGs).

 To increase hardware utilization and maximize parallelism, it is necessary to design algorithms that can exploit more